S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    # exit
    ```

    This will take you back to your host machine.
-After you are back to the host machine, run:
+After you are back to your local machine, run:

    ```
    $ ssh root@206.189.151.124 -p 2200
    ```

-   The `-p` option explicitly tells what port the SSH server operates on.
-You should now be able to log in to the server as `root` user.
+   You should now be able to log in to the server as `root`.
+The `-p` option explicitly tells at what port the SSH server operates on.
+It now no more operates on port number 22.

 ### 5. Configure Timezone to Use UTC